Coventry railway station: History

-In 1902 the London and North Western Railway company carried out some improvements at the station at a cost of £25,000.
-The contractor was Mr. Parnell of Rugby and the work was supervised by Mr. Brunsdon.
+In 1902, the LNWR carried out further improvements at the station at a cost of £25,000.
+The contractor was Mr Parnell of Rugby and the work was supervised by Mr Brunsdon.
 The plan involved converting a garden rented by the station-master to utilise as a siding.
 The left-hand side of the Warwick Road bridge was widened by around 12 ft.
 The up platform was raised by 9 inches and extended 95 yards beyond the Stoney Road bridge.
-The interior of the station was extended to where the current entrance was, and the refreshment rooms, telegraph and other offices were built on the space formerly roof-in as a cab stand.
+The interior of the station was extended to where the current entrance was; the refreshment rooms, telegraph and other offices were built on the space formerly roof-in as a cab stand.
 The cab stand was planned to move further in the direction of Eaton Road.
 A foot bridge with lifts was provided between the up and down platforms The new booking office opened in February 1903.
-It was 25ft 9n by 27ft and in the centre of a new block of waiting rooms and offices.
+It was 25ft 9in by 27ft and in the centre of a new block of waiting rooms and offices.

 However, it proved inadequate for the growing business at the station.
 Work on expansion was due to start in 1914, but was delayed by labour shortages and the outbreak of the First World War.
 Work started in August 1915 on enlarging the booking hall.
 The new booking hall had a 60ft open frontage to the street with six booking windows, and extra entrances and exits to the up platform.
 The booking office was also much larger.
 The contractor was Mr. Heap of Northampton.